 Tangzu Waner 2 and SIMGOT EG280 are in-ear monitors.
 Tangzu Waner 2 costs $25 while SIMGOT EG280 costs $79.
 SIMGOT EG280 is $54 more expensive.
-SIMGOT EG280 holds a decisive 1-point edge in reviewer scores (5.6 vs 6.5).
-SIMGOT EG280 has slightly better mids with a 0.4-point edge, SIMGOT EG280 has significantly better treble with a 1.5-point edge, SIMGOT EG280 has significantly better dynamics with a 1.2-point edge and SIMGOT EG280 has significantly better soundstage with a 1.9-point edge.
+SIMGOT EG280 holds a clear 0.9-point edge in reviewer scores (6 vs 6.9).
+SIMGOT EG280 has better bass with a 0.9-point edge, SIMGOT EG280 has significantly better mids with a 1-point edge, SIMGOT EG280 has significantly better treble with a 1.5-point edge, SIMGOT EG280 has significantly better dynamics with a 2.4-point edge, SIMGOT EG280 has significantly better soundstage with a 1.6-point edge and SIMGOT EG280 has better details with a 0.7-point edge.

 Insights